Ibrahim778/VitaFTPI-Core/README.md

 # What is it?
-This is a tool that makes Unity Development on the vita much easier.
+This is a tool that makes Unity Development (or development in general) on the vita much easier.
 It uses Silica's Unity tools and my remake of NetDbgLogPc by @Princess-of-Sleeping.

 This tool is based off of a program made my Jordi at jllopisol@gmail.com.
 This program wouldn't be possible without his work so if you like this program consider donating to him via paypal [here](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RMFDRTBU49E8E)